-For the 2023-24, the district plans to engage all educational partners in the development of the new 3-year LCAP/Strategic Plan.
-It is our goal to work alongside with all of our educational partners to ensure a well-devloped LCAP/Strategic Plan that represents the district needs as well as the voices of our school community.
-The district plans to relaunch our website and will be utilizing a a new interactive communication and engagement platform (Thought Exchange) to solicit meaningful engagement, as well as contuining to provide opportunities for parents, staff, and community members to get involve through our district and schools' committees.
-The district will also continue to facilitate parent engagement and support services in order to involve parents in helping to increase academic achievement.
+For the 2023-24, the district plan to engage all educational partners in the dvelopment of the new 3-year LCAP/Strategic Plan.
+It is the our goal to work alongside all of our educational partners to ensure a well-devloped LCAP/Strategic Plan that represents the district needs as well as well the voices of our school community.
+The district plans to relaunch our website and will be utilizing a new interactive communication and engagement platform (Thought Exchange), as well as contuining to provide opportunities for parents, staff, and community members to get involve through our district wide committees.
+The district will also continue to facilitate parent engagement and support services in order to engage parents in helping to increase academic achievement.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.